tsk-tsk/tsk-tsk/README.md

 ## Main features

-- Zero prerequisites apart of a working internet connection
+- Minimal prerequisites - apart of a working internet connection you need curl, zip and bash
 - The simplest possible workflow: you write the script and you make it executable.
 That's it.
 The initial script run downloads those of the required dependencies that don't exist on the machine yet.
 - Regular Scala, without any syntax that'd confuse standard tooling (editable without red squiggles in IntelliJ IDEA).